rgreminger/concertvenues/README.md

-cv scrape --venue fillmore  # Scrape one venue cv generate            # Build the static site into output/ cv run                 # Scrape + generate in one step
+cv scrape --venue fillmore  # Scrape one venue cv generate            # Build the static site into output/ cv run                 # Scrape + generate in one step cv serve              # Serve the generated site locally at http://localhost:8000
 ```

 Preview the site by opening `output/index.html` in a browser.